-Weather Normalization: Weather normalization of billing data in CalTRACK follows certain model foundations in literature (PRISM, ASHRAE Guideline 14, IPMVP Option C and the Uniform Methods Project for Whole Home Building Analysis.]
-Building energy use is modeled as a combination of base load, heating load, and cooling load.
-Heating load and cooling load reasoning load by the sassumed to have a linear relationship with heating and cooling doarned, as approximated by heating and cooling degree days, beyond particular heating and cooling balance points.
-A number of candidate OLS models are fit to the consumption data using different combinations of heating and cooling begins and cooling begins and cooling begins are fit of the consumption data using different combinations of heating and cooling begins and cooling begins are fit to the consumption data using different combinations of heating and cooling begins are fit to the consumption data using different combinations of heating and cooling begins are fit to the consumption data using different combinations of heating and cooling begins are fit to the consumption data using different sets of independent variables.
+Weather Normalization: Weather normalization of billing data in CaITRACK follows certain model foundations in literature (PRISM, ASIRAE Guideline 14, IPMVP Option C and the Uniform Methods Project for Whole Home Building Analysis).
+Building energy use is modeled as a combination of base load, heating load, and cooling data and cooling load are assumed to have a linear relationship with heating and cooling demand, as approximated by heating and cooling degree days, beyond particular heating and cooling balance points.
+A number of candidate OLS models are fit to the consumption data using different combinations of heating and cooling balance points franging from 30 to 90 F] and different sets of independent variables.
 The model with the highest adjusted R-squared that contains strictly positive coefficients is selected as the final model and used to calculate normalized energy usage.

 Model Types: CalTRACK specifies a linear relationship between energy use and temperature as reflected in the building consumption profile.
-In the most generic case, a model would include an intercept term, a heating balance point and heating slope coefficient, and a cooling balance point and a cooling slope coefficient.
-Depending on the fuel a building uses for heating or cooling or its consumption patterns, models with a single temperature coefficient and balance point (i.e., heating or cooling) may be more appropriate.
+In the most generic case, a model would include an intercept term, a heating balance point and heating is alone coefficient.
+Tage and temperature coefficient and balance point and a cooling solar coefficient.
+Depending on the fuel a building uses for heating or cooling or its consumption patterns, models with a single temperature coefficient and balance point (a.e., heating or cooling alone coefficient) and balance point (a.e., heating or cooling or profile.

-Difference in Normalized Annual Consumption (DNAC): The DNAC is calculated by using two CalTRACK regression models in conjunction with Typical Meteorological Year (TMY3) weather data, as follows:

-- Two models are fit to the consumption data - one model for the baseline (pre-intervention) period and one for the reporting (post-intervention) period.

-- Long-term heating and cooling degree days based on TMY3 data are substituted in both regression equations to calculate the Normalized Annual Consumption (NAC) for each period.
-TMY3 data is

-- maintained by NREL and includes weather averages for 1020 locations in the US between 1991-2005. - DNAC is determined by subtracting the two NACs (DNAC = Baseline NAC Reporting NAC).
+Difference in Normalized Annual Consumption (DNAC): The DNAC is calculated by using two CalTRACK regression models in conjunction with Typical Meteorological Year (TMY3) weather data, as follows: - Two models are fit to the consumption data - one model for the baseline (pre-intervention) period and one for the reporting (post-intervention) period. - Long-term heating and cooling degree days based on TMY3 data are substituted in both regression equations to calculate the Normalized Annual Consumption (NAC) for each period.
+TMY3 data is maintained by NREL and includes weather averages for 1020 locations in the US between 1991-2005. - DNAC is determined by subtracting the two NACs (DNAC = Baseline NAC - Reporting NAC).

 Disaggregation: Disaggregated loads are calculated from the different components of the statistical model fit.
-The weather sensitive components (heating and cooling load) are calculated by multiplying Disaggregation.
-Disaggregated uses at a calculated on the territorial realization of the state o
+The weather sensitive components (heating and cooling load) are calculated by multiplying the relevant model coefficients (beta_tdd or beta_cdd) by the total degree days in a normal weather year (total HDD or CDD).
+For each site, the total HDD or CDD can be calculated using that site's estimated degree days beints (also an output of the model) and the temperature for its closest weather station.
+The base load is estimated by multiplying the intercept of the statistical model by the number of days (365 for a full year).